 Taking care of your car is just as crucial as protecting lives and your home during a typhoon.
-It’s expensive to repair or buy a new car to replace a severely damaged one, so it’s better to be proactive rather than reactive.
+After all, it's your means of mobility and maybe even your source of livelihood.
+Having your car repaired or getting a new one is undoubtedly expensive.
+So, it’s much better to be proactive rather than reactive.

-Here are things you should remember to protect your car during the typhoon season in the Philippines:
+Here are things you should remember to protect your car from the rain, especially during a typhoon in the Philippines.

 The importance of careful driving can't be stressed enough during the rainy season.
 It isn't just for your safety but also for the longevity of your car.